wang1043241397/BERTrend/docs/data_provider.md

 ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-# Comment
+## Important note

-You can expect a rate of 10-20% of articles not correctly processed
+You may expect a rate of 10-20% of articles not correctly processed because of:
 - problem of cookies management
 - errors 404, 403